-Click here to enlarge and print this aromatherapy essential oils chart.
+Click here to enlarge and print this essential oils and their uses chart.

-- Before using your essential oils, read the directions on the label carefully.
+- Before using any products on the essential oil chart, read the directions on the label carefully.
 Essential oils are potent substances; they often will need to be diluted before use.
 They can burn or irritate the skin, eyes and mucous membranes if not handled properly.

 - Use small quantities of oils; only a few drops are needed.

 - Store your oils in a dark, cool place.